 The R.F. part consists of a dipole and a crystal rectifier.
-The rectified current is fed to two miniaturized receptacles via R.F. chokes.

-The crystal rectifier is a cartridge type crystal CS2A (British Thomson Houston).
-Other types of R.F. crystal rectifiers such as the 1N22 can be used as well whereby attention should be paid to the polarity.
-The dipole is made longer than half a wavelength to obtain a better match to the impedance of the crystal.
-The inductance due to the increase in length at the same time matches the stray capacitance of the crystal.
-The nature of the substance wherein the dipole is suspended, determines the optimum length of the dipole.
-In general it can be said that the optimum length of a dipole suspended in a non-conducting substance with relative dielectric constant K is $\frac{1}{\sqrt{K}}$ times the optimum length in free space.
+The rectified current is fed to two soldering tags via R.F. chokes.
+The crystal rectifier is a coaxial crystal type CS2A (British Thomson Houston).
+Other types of r.f. crystal-rectifiers such as the 1N22 can be used as well whereby attention should be paid to the polarity.
+The dipole is made longer than half a wavelength to obtain an increase in impedance in view of matching the impedance of the crystal.
+The inductance due to the increase in length matches at the same time the stray capacitance of the crystal.
+The nature of the substance wherein the dipole is suspended determines the optimum length of the dipole.
+In general it can be said that the optimum length of a dipole suspended in a non conducting substance with relative dielectric constant K is $\frac{1}{\sqrt{K}}$ times the optimum length in free space.